- Introduction

 Student Responsibilities

-• Information regarding appeal procedures and special requests relative to academic matters is available in Merrick 104, Miami Herbert Business School, Office of Undergraduate Business Education.
+- Information regarding appeal procedures and special requests relative to academic matters is available in the Jaffee Center for Undergraduate Business, Merrick 104, Miami Herbert Business School.

 Internal Transfer to Miami Herbert Business School

-Students seeking internal transfer to Miami Herbert Business School from other UM Schools or Colleges must meet the following conditions prior to making a formal internal transfer request:
+All students seeking internal transfer to Miami Herbert Business School from another UM School or College must meet the following criteria prior to making a formal internal transfer request:

-• an earned grade of "B" or better in MTH 161 (4 credit hours) or MTH 151 (5 credit hours) or MTH 140 and MTH 141 (8 credit hours).
-If a student does not initially earn a "B" or better in the calculus course, the student may repeat the calculus course to try to satisfy the required minimum "B" grade.
-The second grade will be considered for purposes of meeting the criteria to transfer to Miami Herbert Business School.
-For information on repeated courses and grades, please refer to the section below entitled Repeat Rules at Miami Herbert Business School, as well as University Policies on Repeat Rules.
+- If a student does not initially earn a "B" or better in the calculus course, the student may repeat the calculus course one time to be considered for purposes of meeting the criteria to transfer to Miami Herbert Business School.
+For information on repeated courses and grades, please refer to the University Policies on Repeat Rules.

 Academic Progress, Probation, and Dismissal